 Militia and Minute will make their annual march to North Bridge from the

 Town of Sudbury, in honor of their fellow townsmen who made a similar

 march on April 19, 1775.
 They will fire three musket volleys from North

 Bridge as a soldierly salute.

-Revenge Commemoration - Saturday, April 19, 2014: The Lexington Minutemen
+Revenge Scenario - Saturday, April 18, 2015: The Lexington Minutemen are called

 Fiske Hill, Lexington.
 The